-Here are ten ways to make your place feel more grown-up.
+Here are 10 ways to make your place feel more grown-up.

 01 of 10

-It's amazingly simple, but just adding a living thing or two makes any room feel finished.
+It's amazingly simple but true.
+Just adding a living plant or two to will make any room feel more finished and home-y.
 Put a low-maintenance plant such as a succulent, cactus or philodendron on a side table or nightstand and you'll give the impression you have your act together (Even if you're still working on it!).
 After all, you have to be responsible enough to keep it alive!
 And when you're ready to adopt a bigger or leafier plant, consider a Monstera or Fiddle Leaf Fig!

 02 of 10